-- the development of the EU Eel Regulation for the protection, recovery and sustainable use of the stock in 2007 - the species being classified as 'Critically Endangered' by the IUCN in 2008 - the banning of exports of eel outside of the EU under the CITES Convention in 2009 - the creation of the Sustainable Eel Group in 2010.
+- the development of the EU Eel Regulation 2007 - the species being classified as 'Critically Endangered' by the IUCN in 2008 - the banning of exports of eel outside of the EU under the CITES Convention in 2009 - the creation of the Sustainable Eel Group in 2010.

 WGEEL recruitment index: geometric mean of estimated (GLM) glass eel recruitment for the continental North Sea and Elsewhere Europe series updated to 2017.
 Source: ICES 2017

 The number of glass eels arriving in continental waters declined dramatically in the early 1980s and has been very low in all years after 2000.
-The reasons for this decline are uncertain but may include overexploitation, pollution, non-native parasites, diseases, migratory barriers and other habitat loss, mortality during passage through turbines or pumps, and/or oceanic-factors affecting survival and/or migrations.
+The reasons for this decline are uncertain but include overexploitation, pollution, non-native parasites, diseases, migratory barriers and other habitat loss, mortality during passage through turbines or pumps, and/or oceanic-factors affecting survival and/or migrations.
 These factors will affect local production differently throughout the eel's range.
-In the planning and execution of measures for the protection and sustainable use of European eel, management must therefore take into account the diversity of regional conditions (ICES 2017 3).
+In the planning and execution of measures for the protection and sustainable use of European eel, management must therefore take into account the diversity of regional conditions (ICES 2017).